Bill-SizheLi/Bill-SizheLi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Sizhe, a fourth-year undergrad at the Chinese University of Hong Kong, Shenzhen, majoring in statistics.
+I'm Sizhe, a final-year undergrad at the Chinese University of Hong Kong, Shenzhen, majoring in statistics.
 I am fortunate to be advised by [Prof. Tongxin Li](https://tongxin.me) and [Prof. Nicolas Christianson](https://nicochristianson.com).
-  My research interest lies in *Learning-Augmented Online Algorithms* and *Algorithms with Predictions*.
 I was also a visiting student at UC, Berkeley during 2024 Fall.

+My research focuses on **learning-augmented online algorithms** and [**algorithms with predictions**](https://algorithms-with-predictions.github.io/).
+I am particularly interested in *decision-making under uncertainty*, where the challenge is to design algorithms that leverage predictions while maintaining strong worst-case guarantees.